Pennsylvania Mesothelioma Lawyer

 - Sun Shipbuilding

-From the 1930s through the 1970s, shipbuilders used asbestos in almost every component and material.
+Shipbuilders used asbestos from the 1930s through the 1970s in almost every component and material.
 Any ship or shipyard workers during those times, and even after, could have been exposed.

 Military Bases

 Military bases of all types also used asbestos.
-The Philadelphia Naval Shipyard, for instance, likely caused exposure in a number of seamen and other workers because of the heavy use of asbestos on navy ships.
+The Philadelphia Naval Shipyard, for instance, likely caused exposure in several seamen and other workers because of the heavy use of asbestos on navy ships.

-Three other bases may have also caused exposure:
+Other bases and military facilities may have also caused exposure:

 - Naval Support Activity Mechanicsburg